 I first encountered Alexander Technique in 2002 as a dancer dealing with a lot of excess tension.
 I had no chronic injuries but suffered from acute low back and hip pain on multiple occasions.
 At this point in my dancing I was performing a lot, severely over-training and dealing with a multitude of low level strains.
 I also began struggling with muscle memory, i.e. having trouble remembering choreography.
 I was experiencing increased performance anxiety and as a result was losing a sense of ease, of pleasure in dancing.
 Knowing I needed change but without really knowing a remedy for these issues I began a journey toward a different approach to movement.
 I began taking dance classes with teachers who were heavily influenced by the Alexander Technique-which at the time I didn’t know anything about.
 These dance artist/educators were integrating the principles of AT into their teaching and practice.
 Through this exposure I soon began taking workshops in Alexander Technique, then began private lessons.
 Over time, this shift in my training had a profoundly positive effect on my approach to movement, my dynamic alignment, my technical ability and my over-all health.
 My low back no longer went out on me, my right hip stopped aching, my range of motion increased and I was much more present and available to the challenges and pleasures inherent in moving.
 I was embodying technique instead of being ruled by it.
 I could move again.
 This has had an overwhelmingly positive effect on my career as a performer, teacher and choreographer.

-Prior to discovering this work walking and sitting were often very uncomfortable for me.
-During undergrad, though I actively danced and performed, I was also an English Lit major and was wrought with discomfort from hours of sitting.
 What was unforeseen at the time I began studying Alexander, but is now so clear, is that it has brought very positive change in all aspects of my life.
-In shifting my approach to dance through the application of Alexander, my everyday non-dancing self has been positively effected: I am much more at ease in all that I do.
-It informs the way I move in all the activities of my daily life.
+In shifting my approach to dance, my everyday life has been positively effected: I am much more at ease in all that I do.
+It informs the way I move through all the activities of my daily life.

 Where I am today: